 \subsection{Path distribution}

-As a characteristic of the global structure, we counted the number of paths $n_{path}$ connecting the input and the output.
-Fig. \ref{Fig8} shows the distribution of paths starting from the input node and reaching the output node without passing the same node twice.
-Two distributions exhibit a distinct difference; while the probability of GRNs with only one path reaches 4\% for random sampling, it is 0.1\% for evolution, and evolutionary obtained GRNs with the number of paths less than about 100 are fewer than those of random sampling.
-It suggests that the global structures of GRNs obtained by these two methods differ significantly.
-However, the difference in the path distribution does not explain all.
-Fig. \ref{Fig9} is a scatter plot of the number of paths and the number of the lethal edges.
-We took data for $f\in [0.99,0.991)$ from the evolutionary obtained GRNs.
-The figure clearly shows that the number of the lethal edges is less for evolution irrespective of the number of paths.
-It should be noted that even for $n_{path}=1$, the number of the lethal edge distributes broadly.
-It means that the locations of the lethal edges are not limited to the ``on-path'' between the input node and the output node.
+As a characteristic of the global structure, we counted the number of paths $n_{path}$ connecting the input and output nodes.
+Fig~\ref{Fig8}a shows the distribution of paths starting from the input node and reaching the output node without passing the same node more than once.
+The data for $f\in [0.99,1.0]$ are shown for random sampling whereas the data for $f\in [0.99,0.991)$ are shown for ES.
+Two distributions exhibited a distinct difference; while the probability of GRNs with only one path reached 4\% for random sampling, it was 0.1\% for ES.
+In addition, evolutionarily obtained GRNs with less than approximately 100 paths were fewer than those obtained through random sampling.
+This suggests that the global structures of GRNs obtained using these two methods differ significantly.
+However, the difference in path distribution does not explain everything.
+Fig~\ref{Fig8}b shows a scatter plot of the number of paths and the number of essential edges.
+The figure shows that the number of essential edges is lower for ES, irrespective of the number of paths.
+Even for $n_{path}=1$, the number of essential edges is distributed broadly.
+This means that the locations of the essential edges were not limited to the ``on-path'' locations between the input and output nodes.